 Another component of the NEOs' compensation is direct or indirect equity participation by NEOs.
 The Compensation Committee believes that NEOs should be motivated to impact the Company's stock price, to the benefit of the shareholders.
 While driving profitability has been their primary focus to achieve this goal, NEOs are encouraged, but not required, to own Reko shares directly or indirectly.
-Ms. Reko and Mr. Merton own shares of the Company directly, while Mr. Gobel does not.
+Ms. Reko owns shares of the Company directly, while Ms. Crowley and Mr. Gobel do not.

 The Compensation Committee believes that incentive compensation in the form of stock option grants could be beneficial to attract and retain both senior executives and talent at other levels.
 The Company's option plan thus allows grants to employees at all levels of the organization and takes into consideration previous grants when considering awarding new grants.
-In fiscal 2015, the Company granted 160,000 options to non-NEO employees, 30,000 options to Mr. Gobel, 80,000 options to Mr. Merton, 100,000 options to Ms. Reko and 10,000 options to each of the directors.
+In fiscal 2016, the Company did not grant any stock options.

 Option awards are discretionary, as approved by the Compensation Committee and the Board.
-The CEO and Chair of the Board has in the past and in the future may request that options be granted for directors, senior executives, or other employees.
-The Compensation Committee and the Board may consider a variety of factors in exercising discretion, including the compensation philosophy and practices of the Company as described in this Circular; individual or collective management performance; previous grants of options; contributions to the Company's success; relative position;

-years of service; and general compensation trends.
+The CEO and Chair of the Board have in the past and in the future may request that options be granted for directors, senior executives, or other employees.
+The Compensation Committee and the Board may consider a variety of factors in exercising discretion, including the compensation philosophy and practices of the Company as described in this Circular; individual or collective management performance; previous grants of options; contributions to the Company's success; relative position; years of service; and general compensation trends.